rutherblood/jekyll-now/_drafts/2018-05-12-community-and-camaraderie.md

 ---
 published: false
 ---
-While taking the rare run at the beach three days back.
+While taking the rare run at the beach three days back